The 1980's remake of Kimba the White Lion by Osamu Tezuka. The final episode has about a good chunk of the cast die.

 Osamu Tezuka's Black Jack is a rather dark series to begin with, safe for some comedic touches usually provided by Pinoko.
-Osamu Dezaki's video adaptation in the 90's however takes the darkness to extremes and (for the most part) deletes all hints of humour in the story, opting for high-tension, highly stylized drama instead.
+Osamu Dezaki's video adaptation in the 90's however takes the darkness to new heights and becomes a high-tension, highly stylized tragedy.

 Record of the Magical War Nanoha Force is said to be Darker and Edgier by the writer.
 And he wasn't kidding.
 In the 3rd Chapter, we were introduced to Card-Carrying Villain Veyron who introduces himself by killing everyone in a chapel that Touma had visited earlier.
 We won't see Nanoha fall to the dark side but definitely we will see more people being offed by Belkan weaponry then usual and maybe a few kills with Midchildan weapons.
 Then, a few chapters later, there's a brutal fight between Signum and the Dark Action Girl Cypha, which involves the latter being partly dismembered and the former, landing in a pool of her own blood with a sword in her gut.